Imagine this picture

 You are out with your mates having a good time, you haven't been out drinking in a while but you try and keep up with them, going from bar to bar...... suddenly you wake up cold and wet propped up in a shop doorway and your friends are nowhere to be seen.

 This scene is played out in towns and cities all over the UK every Friday and Saturday night.
 I have seen people try and bundle unconscious friends into taxis so they can go back into the nightclubs.
-I have seen vulnerable women left in the care of complete strangers because her mates didn't want to ruin a night on the lash.
+We have seen vulnerable women left in the care of complete strangers because their mates didn't want to ruin a night on the lash.

 The aim of this campaign is to encourage people to take responsibility for their mates and make sure that everyone gets home safely.
 Lets not turn into a government statistic.